meendawgas/stage/README.md

 # stage
-FOLLOW ME
+Follow Me

 Now get down on your knees
 There's no one to speak
 Except me me me

 Follow me

 You better close your eyes
 Take this moment with ease
 I'll smash everyone

 Who tries to sneak in or tease